comels/monty/README.md

 Monty is a programming and scripting language. <br>
 This language was designed by David A. Watt. <br>
-This project was about creating a program that read this language.

 ---

 **Usage :**

 - monty file : where file is the path to the file containing Monty byte code<br>

 - If the user does not give any file or more than one argument to your program, print the error message USAGE: monty file, followed by a new line, and exit with the status EXIT_FAILURE.<br>

 - If, for any reason, it’s not possible to open the file, print the error message Error: Can't open file <file>, followed by a new line, and exit with the status EXIT_FAILURE<br>
   where <file> is the name of the file<br>

 - If the file contains an invalid instruction, print the error message L<line_number>: unknown instruction <opcode>, followed by a new line, and exit with the status EXIT_FAILURE<br>
   where is the line number where the instruction appears.<br>
   Line numbers always start at 1<br>